gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 This switches your code back to the state of the master branch and then merges the new feature branch into that code.
 As long as there haven't been any changes to the master branch, all of the commits from the *awesome_new_feature* branch will be **merge**d into the master branch.

 What if things *have changed* in the master branch?
 Maybe while you were working on your awesome new feature, you found a bug in the code.
 But it wasn't related to your feature, so you checked out the master, made the change in that branch and then committed to the master.
-But you didn't realize that you later change that same line in your feature branch.
+But you didn't realize that you later changed that same line in your feature branch.
 Now you have a conflict.

 This is the don't break things phase of the merge.
 Git tells you that there is a conflict between the two branches (and it's really good at merging, so if it says there's a conflict then there is certainly a conflict).
 Then it pauses the merge and tells you to fix the conflict.

 Your job is to then open the conflicted file, find the part that git has marked as a conflict, enter the right code and save the file.
 To tell git that you've resolved the conflict and you're sure that the new code works, you ` git add ` the previously conflicted (but now resolved) file back to the staging area and then ` git commit ` the changes to finish up the merge.